MeGrimlock/nigmaJS/README.md

 2. Import **nigma class**, this gives you access to the whole library (see the `./scripts/test.js` file )

    ```
-   import { default as Nigma, Enigma } from "./nigma.js";
+   import { default as Nigma, Enigma } from "./index.js";
    const newMachine = new Enigma("Encode this text");

    console.log(newMachine.encode());
    ```

+   **WARNING**: Note that this code works if you are standing on the `src folder` same as the `test.js` file.
+If you want to call this from another folder, just check where you are standing before doing de import and adjust accordingly.

 # Features